synergy-design-system/synergy-design-system/packages/css/README.md

 # @synergy-design-system/css

-This packages provides utility classes and basic document stylings for new projects using `@synergy-design-system/components`.
+This packages provides utility classes and basic document stylings for new projects created using `@synergy-design-system/components` or one of its derived wrapper packages.

 ---